Fees and Payments

 Our fees are based upon the reasonable and customary charges prevailing in this area, and take into account the complexity of a particular problem.
 Payments for office visits and services such as x-rays, injections, casts, braces and splints are expected at the time of your appointment.
 You may pay with cash, check, or any major credit card.
 We will collect these fees at the time of registration, prior to seeing the physician.

-In addition, we will assist you in seeing if you qualify for a payment plan with Care Credit.
-Care Credit is a program that if you qualify, will assist you in paying for your healthcare needs.
-They will make the payment for your services and then set up a monthly payment schedule.
+In addition, if you should need assistance with your deductible / co-insurance, Care Credit is a program, that if you qualify, will assist you in paying for your healthcare needs.
+Care Credit will make the payment for your services and then set up a monthly payment schedule with you.

 Your employer must authorize all workers’ compensation claims.
 When you arrive for your appointment your will need to be prepared to present: